 - Think strategically.
 Consider whether your organization is growing at the rate you anticipate, or if it seems stagnant.
 If the company isn’t expanding satisfactorily, or if revenue is flat or even dropping, that could be a sign that stale ideas are in circulation.
 Also, consider the flip side of stagnation.
 If your organization has been doing really well lately and has enjoyed some recent successes, watch out for complacency, which can trigger groupthink.

-- Get big-picture perspective.
+- Get a big-picture perspective.
 Take a look at your company’s board, managers and general employee population.
 Does everyone seem to have similar resumes?
 For example, does everyone tend to have the same:

 - Life experiences